tinayiluo0322/movie-recommendation-web-app/README.md

 ### Data Ingestion

 1. **Modify `setup_final.rs`**:
-   - This script reads movie records from a CSV file, computes sentence embeddings for movie descriptions using Rust BERT, and stores the embeddings along with other movie data in a Qdrant database.
+   - This script reads movie records from a JSONL file, computes sentence embeddings for movie descriptions using Rust BERT, and stores the embeddings along with other movie data in a Qdrant database.

    **Stages and Usage:**
-   1. **Reading Movie Records from CSV:**
+   1. **Reading Movie Records from JSONL:**
       - Defines a struct `MovieRecord` representing movie data.
-      - Provides a function `read_movies` to read movie records from a CSV file and return a vector of `MovieRecord` structs.
+      - Provides a function `read_movies` to read movie records from a JSONL file and return a vector of `MovieRecord` structs.
    2. **Storing Data in Qdrant:**
       - Defines structs `QdrantPayload` and `MovieRecordFields` to structure data for Qdrant.
       - Provides an asynchronous function `store_in_qdrant` to store movie data and embeddings in Qdrant.